grixu/synchronizer/README.md

 //        'sync' => \Grixu\Synchronizer\Tests\Helpers\FakeSyncHandler::class
 //    ],
 ];

 ```

 ### Sync block

-When option `send_notification` is equals true, `CollectionSynchronizer` after sync send information to Slack channel
-about all creation/update changes.

-`logging` flag is designed to switch on/off logging changes in a database.

 In `timestamps` array you could define names of fields used as timestamp in all your models - those fields would not be
-logged as change by logger.
+taken into consideration on checksum generation.

 ### Checksum block

-For checking changes between local model and foreign DTO, Synchronizer use comparing checksum from last sync with new
+For checking changes between local & input data, Synchronizer use comparing checksum from last sync with new
 one.
 Checksum is generated one from fields which are used in sync and are not timestamps.
 To use it properly you should
 an extra field in your local models which are not in DTO.
-Pass this field name to `checksum_field` in config file.
+Pass this field name to `field` in config file.

 To turn off this feature just set up `control` as false.

 Option `timestamp_excluded` when enabled do not use timestamp fields to generate a checksum.

+### Logger block

+`SYNCHRONIZER_DB_LOGGING` flag is designed to switch on/off logging changes in a database.

+When environment variable `SYNCHRONIZER_SLACK_WEBHOOK` is not empty, batch started in `StartSyncAction` on finish
+trigger `CollectionSynchronizedEvent` event.
+Then attached listener `CollectionSynchronizedListener` will send report
+about sync to Slack webhook about changes.

 ### Jobs block